 Podcasts and sermons are great, but

-RefNet from the folks at Ligonier Ministries is a wonderful internet radio station which curates excellent sermons from trusted teachers along with elevated worship music.
-The iPhone app is a great way to bring RefNet with you wherever you go which is why it is number 6 on the 10 best iPhone apps for Christians.
+RefNet from the folks at Ligonier Ministries is a wonderful internet radio station which curates excellent sermons and teaching from trusted teachers along with elevated worship music and Bible reading.
+The iPhone app is a great way to bring RefNet with you wherever you go which is why it is number 6 on the 10 best Christians apps for iPhone.

 5 – The Study Bible